lej8924/TrAiAngle_2/README.md

 5. Move to 'web' directory by using command 'cd web' from root directory.

-6. Install Tools for Web Frontend
+6. In 'web' directory, install Tools for Web Frontend

    ```
    npm run install:all